-Memorious functions should not contain (possibly mutually) recursive definitions, or the stack will overflow.
-Their hash values WILL change if functions that depend on are changed, but these dependencies are only followed if they remain within the current module.
+Be warned that Memorious functions should not contain (possibly mutually) recursive definitions, or the stack will overflow.
+Their hash values will change if functions that depend on are changed.
+However, these dependencies are only followed if they remain within the current module.

 Each pickled computation contains a dictionary with the following keys:

 input: ordered dict of function arguments + their provided (or defaulting) values

 time: time in seconds the function took to run

 global_seed keyword argument can be provided to any memorious function to set the global random seed prior to running the function.
 This allows controlled stochasticity to be used, while still maintaining the benefits of caching.

 You can install

 pip install funes